liw95/DiffLoc/README.md

 ## Model zoo

-The models of SGLoc on Oxford, and NCLT can be downloaded [here](https://drive.google.com/drive/folders/17uhEqc7BYqLETecllyLMorI0lOI9hBiQ).
+The models of DiffLoc on Oxford, and NCLT can be downloaded [here](https://drive.google.com/drive/folders/17uhEqc7BYqLETecllyLMorI0lOI9hBiQ).

 ## Acknowledgement